Loss Of Power When Accelerating

 • RPM climbs faster than road speed

-• Burnt fluid smell
+• Burnt transmission fluid smell or clutch odor

 How to Diagnose the Problem